 Three of these are off Biri.
 The Biri Municipality Marine Reserve covers 549 hectares (not including the Sanctuaries within it), in which fishing is restricted.
 Within the Reserve are the Magtutuka Rock Fish Sanctuary and the Pio del Pilar Fish Sanctuary.
 Inside the Sanctuaries, all fishing is prohibited.

 In addition, in 2015 the regional Protected Areas Management Board designated an area in which Biri Initiative could demonstrate the effectiveness of Biri Buds.
 We call this area the Biri Initiative Coral Restoration Zone.
-Although it does not have the protected status of an MPA, it is adjacent to the island's centre of population, so illegal fishing methods are not used here.
+Although it does not have the protected status of the two sanctuaries, it is adjacent to the island's centre of population, so illegal fishing methods are not used here.

 Coral Restoration Zone

-By the end of 2017, we will have deployed 150 Biri Buds in the Coral Restoration Zone, along with 100 specially designed frames for cultivating fragments of hard coral.
-These fragments will not be cuttings from live corals, but will be gathered from the sea bed following heavy seas.
+By the end of 2017, we will have deployed 150 Biri Buds in the Coral Restoration Zone, along with 100 frames of iron rebar specially designed for cultivating fragments of hard coral.
+These fragments are not cuttings from live corals, but are gathered from the sea bed following heavy seas.
 Once these fragments have grown sufficiently large, they will be transferred onto the Biri Buds.

 In addition to being a proving ground, the Coral Restoration Zone also serves as an educational resource.
-Tourists and marine biologists are encouraged to participate in the deployment of Biri Buds, and in time we intend to open it for classes of local schoolchildren and college students.
+Tourists and marine biologists are encouraged to participate in the deployment of Biri Buds, and in time we intend to provide tours for classes of local schoolchildren and college students.

 For definition purposes the following terms were agreed upon in a national workshop and published (Miclat and Ingles, 2004):